urfave/cli/README.md

 `PROG=myprogram source path/to/cli/autocomplete/bash_autocomplete`

-Autocompletion is now enabled for the current shell, but will not persist to a new shell.
+Auto-completion is now enabled for the current shell, but will not persist to a new shell.

 #### Distribution and Persistent Autocompletion

 Copy `autocomplete/bash_autocomplete` into `/etc/bash_completion.d/` and rename
-it to the name of the program you wish to add autocomplete support for (or automatically install it there if you are distributing a package).
-Don't forget to source the file or restart your shell to activate the autocompletion.
+it to the name of the program you wish to add auto-complete support for (or automatically install it there if you are distributing a package).
+Don't forget to source the file or restart your shell to activate the auto-completion.

 ```
 sudo cp path/to/autocomplete/bash_autocomplete /etc/bash_completion.d/<myprogram>